Eva-Navarrete/refactor-tractor-fitlit-b/README.md

 ## Overview and Project Goals

-The [goal](https://frontend.turing.edu/projects/module-2/refactor-tractor-choice.html) of this group project that was made for Mod1 at [Turing School of Software and Design](https://turing.io/) is to build a fitness tracking app from scratch using HTML, CSS, and Vanilla Javascript.
+The [goal](https://frontend.turing.edu/projects/module-2/refactor-tractor-choice.html) of this group project that was made for Mod2 at [Turing School of Software and Design](https://turing.io/) is to refactor the code and improve an application.

 ## Why was this project created?